trucnguyen83/microservices-job-4/README.md

 Original question:
-Create a new git repository named “microservices-job-4” Update the title of index.html to <<your-name>> - REST client and commit to github On the github edit index.html <table> tag to have <table class="table table-striped table-dark"> and commit the changes On local update add another column named “website” do appropriate changes to get data from the REST API Please do a Conflict and Merge, ensure all changes are retained
+Create a new git repository named “microservices-job-4” Update the title of index.html to REST client and commit to github On the github edit index.html tag to have and commit the changes On local update add another column named “website” do appropriate changes to get data from the REST API Please do a Conflict and Merge, ensure all changes are retained

 Should-be:
 Create a new git repository named “microservices-job-4” Clone to local
-On the github Update the title of index.html to <<your-name>> - REST client and commit to github On the github edit index.html <table> tag to have <table class="table table-striped table-dark"> and commit the changes On local update add another column named “website” do appropriate changes to get data from the REST API Please do a Conflict and Merge, ensure all changes are retained
+On the github Update the title of index.html to REST client and commit to github On the github edit index.html tag to have and commit the changes On local update add another column named “website” do appropriate changes to get data from the REST API Please do a Conflict and Merge, ensure all changes are retained